-PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall execute and record a deed restriction, in a form and content acceptable to the Executive Director, which specifies that all outdoor night lighting shall be the minimum necessary, consistent with safety requirements, and shall be downward directed to minimize the nighttime intrusion of the light from the project into sensitive habitat areas.
-The document shall run with the land for the life of the structure approved in this permit, binding all successors and assigns, and shall be recorded free of prior liens and any other encumbrances which the Executive Director determines may affect the interests being conveyed.
+B. Prior to issuance of Coastal Development Permit No.xxx, the applicant shall execute and record a deed restriction reflecting the above restrictions.
+The document shall run with the land for the life of the structures approved in this permit, binding all successors and assigns, and shall be recorded free of prior liens and encumbrances that the Executive Director determines may affect the enforceability of the restriction.
+This deed restriction shall not be removed or changed without a Commission amendment to this coastal development permit.